 email: kerry at wecprotects.org

 Erin’s been a part of the WEC fundraising team since 2012, and for two years managed and provided strategic oversight to the organization's signature events.
-Currently Erin provides strategic oversight to WEC’s signature fundraising event.
-She works for both WEC and our partner organization, Washington Conservation Voters.
-Erin has a background in organizing large scale events ranging from trail races to weddings.
+Currently Erin provides strategic oversight to WEC’s signature events and manages WEC’s Annual Giving program.
+A fundraiser for 5 years, Erin has a background in organizing large scale events ranging from trail races to weddings.
 Formerly the Development Coordinator at Outdoor Outreach in San Diego, CA, Erin spent three years working to secure local and national fiscal support to ensure access to the outdoors for disadvantaged youth.
 A graduate of Western Washington University, Erin holds a dual degree in Communication and Journalism/Public Relations.
 In her free time, Erin enjoys exploring the outdoors with friends.
 She is an active rock climber, yogi, snowboarder and hiker.

 email: erin at wecprotects.org